Net Terms

 Common Net Term Arrangements

-Different industries have different standard payment terms.
+Different industries have different standard payment terms based on their specific inventory cycles and capital needs.

 | Term | Typical Use Case | Pros for Seller | Pros for Buyer |